“And now, friends, Lana will offer her submission to her new husband,” Damien Lowell said.

 “Not all couples use that term, but they have elected to do so.”

-Marcus again tightened his grip on Julia’s shoulders, silently warning her to be quiet.
+Once again, Marcus tightened his grip on Julia’s shoulders, compelling her silence.

-Ben pulled Lana to her feet and kissed her deeply.
-It wasn’t a friendly peck, it was a hot French kiss.
+Ben pulled Lana to her feet and kissed her possessively.
 He had one hand on Lana’s bare bottom, and the fingers of his other hand were spread wide across the middle of her back.

 Lana shamelessly rose onto her tiptoes and pressed herself against Ben.
 Julia had never seen anything so sexy at any other wedding.
-Her friend was showing pure, unadulterated happiness, and no one seemed to notice she was only half dressed.
+Her friend was showing pure, unadulterated happiness, and no one seemed to care that she was only half-dressed.